 - Ferries depart from the port of Salerno for Amalfi, Positano, Capri, Ischia, and Sorrento.
 To avoid the long lines to purchase tickets and board, consider booking a private boat tour.

 - There are no direct buses to Pompeii, Herculaneum, or Naples.
 Book a group or private tour with roundtrip transportation, or take the local bus or ferry to Sorrento and transfer to the commuter Circumvesuviana train that stops in Pompeii, Herculaneum, and Naples.

 - Buses run between Salerno and Paestum all day, and take about 80 minutes each way.
 Alternately, a taxi will take you, but negotiate a price and the return trip ahead of time.

 How to Get to Salerno from the Salerno Cruise Port

 Cruise ships dock right in the bustling port of Salerno, which is also the ferry terminal.
 Walk or catch a taxi up to the old town or to the bus terminal near the train station to explore the surrounding area, or join a private tour to avoid the crowds and hassle of public buses in summer.

-Salerno is a fairly new destination for cruise ships, which dock at the Molo Manfredi terminal.
-The local taxi drivers will be thrilled to see you but may speak fast Italian rather than tourist-friendly English.
+Cruise lines dock at the Molo Manfredi terminal in the Salerno port.
+Locals speak fast Italian rather than tourist-friendly English.
 Currency is the euro.